Admissions scholarships require students to submit an application for admission by December 15 and have a completed

 Q: What if my high school doesn't rank?
 Am I still eligible to receive the Best of Class Scholarship?

-A: Students who attend Minnesota schools which do not rank, or that are unable to rank multiple students as #1 or #2 and wish to receive consideration for the Best of Class Scholarship are required to submit an admissions scholarship appeal.
+A: Students who attend Minnesota schools that do not rank or are unable to rank multiple students as #1 or #2 and wish to receive consideration for the Best of Class Scholarship are required to submit an admissions scholarship appeal.
 Required documentation includes signature and verification from a high school official stating that the student would have been ranked #1 or #2 in the class if the school ranked or would have been ranked #1 or #2 if the ranking of multiple students was allowed.
 Please email our office or contact an Admissions Counselor to request a copy of the scholarship appeal form.

-Q: Are there any minimum requirements in place for the Best of Class Scholarship?
+Q: Are there any minimum requirements for the Best of Class Scholarship?

 A: Yes.
 Students must have a minimum GPA of 3.9 in order to be eligible for the Best of Class Scholarship.
 In addition, students must apply by the priority application deadline of December 15 and have a completed admissions file by February 1 in order to qualify for the scholarship.

-Q: What if I improve my high school rank my senior year?
+Q: What if I improve my high school rank in my senior year?

 A: The Best of Class Scholarship is offered to Minnesota high school students who achieve a high school rank of #1 or #2 in their class.
 Rank is only considered (based on the transcript received) at the time of application for admission.
 (Students who are homeschooled do not qualify for the Best of Class Scholarship.)